Skip to content

 2. All access requests are treated on a "least-access principle."

-7.4 Access Authorization#
+7.4 Access Authorization

-7.5 Person or Entity Authentication#
+7.5 Person or Entity Authentication

 1. Each workforce member has and uses a unique user ID and password that identifies him/her as the user of the information system.
+In the case of enterprise SSO, W2H will integrate with the enterprise SAML or Active Directory servers as appropriate.

 2. Each user has and uses a unique user ID and password that identifies him/her as the user of the information system.

-7.6 Unique User Identification#
+7.6 Unique User Identification

 2. Passwords requirements mandate strong password controls (see below).